-How best to treat Non-Glandular and Squamous Ulcers.
+How best to treat equine non-glandular and squamous ulcers

-The stomach of a horse consists of two parts: the glandular and non-glandular portion.
-The glandular portion is the bottom part of the stomach and the non-glandular is the top part.
+The stomach of a horse consists of two parts: the glandular and non-glandular portion - for simplicity, we'll call them the lower and upper sections of the stomach.

-The glandular section of the stomach is responsible for acid secretion.
-It also contains protective coating that keeps the stomach lining form being damaged.
+The lower section of the stomach is responsible for acid secretion.
+It also contains protective coating that keeps the stomach lining form being damaged by the acid.

-It is usually in the non-glandular section of the stomach that ulcers appear.
+It is usually in the upper part, known as the non-glandular (or squamous) section of the stomach that ulcers appear.

 Non-Glandular or Squamous Ulcers in Horses

 Non-Glandular or squamous ulcers are lesions that appears in the upper third of the horses's stomach.
 Ulcers in this region are caused when the mucosa lining is damaged by bacteria, parasites or over-exposure to stomach acid.

 This type of ulcer is are mostly caused by the following:

 - An equine incompatible diet comprising of low roughage and high grain.

 - A stressful lifestyle with excessive stabling, travel, and competitions.